CESARDELATORRE/eShopOnWeb/ML.NET.md

-## Create and Use the model
+## Create and Use the ML.NET model

-eShopOnWeb app comes with a previously trained model for product recommendation, but you can train your own model based in your own data.
+eShopOnWebML app comes with a previously trained model for product recommendation, but you can train your own model based in your own data.

 The console application project `ProductRecommendation.Train` can be used to generate the product recommendation model.
 You need to follow next steps in order to generate these models: